dewv/project-management-customer-service/WWWWWHH.md

 Issues will be created in the operations repo

 ## How:
-Start by researching into GitHub Apps, OAuth Apps, and RESt API v3
+Start by researching into GitHub Apps and REST API v3

 ## How much:
 Our only cost will be time